| « Control Two Outdoor Light Fixtures with a Motion Detector | Replace or Repair Your Older Light Fixtures » |

 Notice: Burnt or damaged electrical wiring and circuit components should be replaced with new electrical materials of the same voltage and amperage rating.

-If the home is located near a large city then you may be experiencing voltage levels that are dropping due to electrical loads on the utility grid.
-An electric power recording meter may be installed on the main power line for a few days to record the levels of voltage and determine if adjustments are needed within the local utility grid.
-Typically the local electric utility company will provide this service. - Do the lights dim when specific equipment is started, such as an air conditioner or the furnace.?
+- An electric power recording meter may be installed on the main power line for a few days to record the levels of voltage and determine if adjustments are needed within the local utility grid.

 Repairing Damaged Electrical System Components

-More about Home Electrical Troubleshooting
+More about Home Electric Circuits and Electrical Troubleshooting

 House Wiring Circuits and Circuit Breakers